 To Wrap Up

-Under the existing legal framework, most of the laws in the real world are also applicable to the online world.
-And the police can enforce the law with the relevant legislation.
-With internet crime on the rise, it is reasonable to expect that law enforcement agencies will devote more resources to online.
-As a general rule, if you would think twice before saying something in the real world, same goes for you when you are posting on social media.
+Under the existing legal framework, most of the laws in the real world are also applicable to the online world and the police can enforce the law with the relevant legislation.
+With internet crimes on the rise, it is reasonable to expect that law enforcement agencies will devote more resources to address for the liable things you post online.
+As a general rule, you should think twice before leaving it out there on the web or social media.